shanicohen1902/npm-mongo-aggregation-builder/readme.md

 # mongo-simple-aggregation-builder

-A Node.js typescript implementation of mongodb aggregation query, with builder syntax.
-Using this builder, aggregation queries can be created in a flexible, imperative fashion instead of huge static query objects.
+A Node.js typescript implementation of mongodb aggregation query builder

+Instead of creating huge static query objects, aggregation queries can be constructed in a flexible, imperative manner using this builder.

-Mongo-simple-aggregation-builder comes with TypeScript definitions experience.
+Mongo-simple-aggregation-builder comes with TypeScripdefinitions experience.

 ## MongoDB compatibility